 The best place to create a rock garden would generally be a sloping area, where it becomes easier for the surface water to flow out.
-This is because the mountain growing plants that could be used for your rock garden does not grow well in water bound soil.
+This is because the mountain growing plants that could be used for your rock garden does not grow well in water-bound soil.
 Running water is the natural habitat for these plants to grow well.
-The soil areas for such a rock garden setting are required to be gritty rather than well composted, so that the plants can get a natural environment to grow.
+The soil areas for such a rock garden setting are required to be gritty rather than well-composted so that the plants can get a natural environment to grow.
 If there is no slope available, you may excavate some area and then place stones at the bottom.
 Place some large rocks to protrude above the garden surface and your garden setting is ready.
 You may arrange some more stones around the big rock.
 Fill up the space between the rocks with smaller stones as well as gritty soil, which can easily drain.
 If you mix a bit of sand with topsoil, it can help to drain water to a substantial extent.
 Though limestone is the best to construct such a garden, even granite or the local stone can also be beneficial and advantageous.
 You can fill up the pockets between the rocks with composted soil and then place the plants in it.

 Great care should be taken of the rock garden, as much as you would do for the potted plants.
 You may occasionally add some manure or compost to give the plants freshness and the thought to see them grow well even in the poor soil.
-Clipping off the dead stems and foliage and reducing the size of plants that have become too large for the space are some things that you need to do regularly.
+Clipping off the dead stems and foliage and reducing the size of plants that have become too large for the area are some things that you need to do regularly.
 It is important to check regularly for insects and diseases and take measures to pesticide them.
-Some care also need to be taken, before the first winter in the cold climates.
+Some care also needs to be taken, before the first winter in the cold climates.

 If you have the right space and chic ideas to create a rock garden, go ahead and do it right away.